Iodine in biology: Non-animal functions

 It is common across all domains of life and uses tyrosine bonded to iodine.

-Plants Insects Zooplankton and algae store iodine as mono-iodotyrosine (MIT), di-iodotyrosine (DIT), iodocarbons, or iodoproteins.
+Plants, insects, zooplankton, and algae store iodine as mono-iodotyrosine (MIT), di-iodotyrosine (DIT), iodocarbons, or iodoproteins.

 Many plants use thyroid like hormones for regulating growth.

 Gut-inhabiting bacteria use iodine from host thyroid hormone.

 Thyroid-like hormones may be linked to the development of multicellularity.
-Iodotyrosines are highly reactive with other molecules which may have made them important cell signalling molecules early in evolutionary history.
+Iodotyrosines are highly reactive with other molecules which may have made them important cell signaling molecules early in evolutionary history.
 They form spontaneously without need for enzymatic catalysts which may have contributed to their early adoption by organisms, although enzymes make the yields significantly higher.

-The ease of reaction with water may explain why iodine is so common across cell signalling in all domains of life.
+The ease of reaction with water may explain why iodine is so common across cell signaling in all domains of life.

 Many photosynthetic microbes are able to reduce inorganic iodate to iodide in their cell walls but much of it gets released into the environment rather than cytoplasm in compounds such as methyl iodide.
 Many sulfate-reducing microorganisms and Iron-oxidizing bacteria also reduce iodate to iodide as well as many facultative anaerobic organisms suggesting this may be ancestral among anaerobic organisms.

 Kelp store large quantities of iodide primarily as iodotyrosines for unknown reasons.

 Molecular iodine (I2) is toxic to most single-celled organisms by disrupting the cell membrane however Alphaproteobacteria and Choanoflagellates are resistant.
 Organisms such as Escherichia coli are killed by molecular iodine but require iodine from host thyroid hormone, indicating that not all organisms that need iodine are resistant to the toxic effects of pure iodine.

-Agents containing iodine can exert a differential effect upon different species in an agricultural system.
-The growth of all strains of Fusarium verticillioides is significantly inhibited by an iodine-containing fungistatic (AJ1629-34EC) at concentrations that do not harm the crop.
-This might be a less toxic anti-fungal agricultural treatment due to its relatively natural chemistry.